dshieble/dshieble.github.io/aboutme.md

   ga('send', 'pageview');

 </script>

 Hi, I'm Dan Shiebler.
 I like math, history podcasts, fantasy novels, riding my bicycle, and traveling.
 I live in NYC.

 Today I work as the Head of Machine Learning at [Abnormal Security](https://abnormalsecurity.com/).
-I lead our team of 40+ detection engineers to build AI systems that fight cybercrime.
-We use a combination of foundational data engineering and advanced ML to detect and remediate cyberattacks.
-Our technology protects many of the world's largest companies.
+I lead our team of 40+ detection engineers building AI systems that fight cybercrime.
+We deploy probabilistic models over realtime aggregates, neural network/tree-based classifiers over tabular data, and large language models (LLMs) over raw data.
+Our system is the world’s most advanced messaging cyberattack detection system.
+We protect many of the world's largest companies.

 Previously, I managed the Web Ads Machine Learning team at Twitter.
 Before that I worked as a Staff ML Engineer at [Twitter Cortex](https://cortex.twitter.com/) and a Senior Data Scientist at [TrueMotion](https://gotruemotion.com/).